4 NC pitmasters compete on Food Network show

+RALEIGH (WTVD) --UPDATE: Adam Hughes of Edenton emerged victorious in the Chopped Grill Masters competition.

-RALEIGH (WTVD) --Four North Carolina pitmasters are competing on the Food Network show Chopped Grill Masters on Tuesday at 9 p.m.
+Four North Carolina pitmasters are competing on the Food Network show Chopped Grill Masters on Tuesday at 9 p.m.

 The four battling it out included: